vayoa/email_classification/README.md

    uv run .\indexer.py # this creates our vector store + metadata under ./db.
    ```

+   > **Notice:** indexing requires a `credentials.json` file (comes from the google cloud api section) to read gmail emails.

 2. [The streamlit script](app.py) is what you need to run for the whole package.
 It connects to the vector store under `./db` and utilizes it in query tools we give to gemini for chatting.
 You can also pase emails here directly to get added to the db or re-index.

+   Before you can run this script, you need to make sure you have a .env in the same format as [the example .env](.env.example).
+You can get your gemini api key from [google ai studio](https://aistudio.google.com/apikey).

    To execute the streamlit app through `uv`, run: